jivadevoe/UIAlertView-Blocks/README.md

 That's it!

+The UIActionSheet category works virtually the same as the UIAlertView.
+Just check out the header for the initializer you need to use.
+It's very straightforward.

 LICENSE
 -------

-Copyright (C) 2010 by Random Ideas, LLC
+Copyright (C) 2011 by Random Ideas, LLC

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal